avcoder/unit07-lesson05/slides.md

 | Safer API handling (e.g. `fetch` responses) | ❌                 | ✅                 |
 | Works with JSON and external data           | ❌                 | ✅                 |

 ---
+transition: slide-left
+---

+# Exercise: Use Zod

+- refactor your first exercise to use Zod
+- experience the difference to really understand why you may want to use Zod

+---
 layout: image-right